Yototec/yototec.com/README.md

 # Yototec.com

-Founded in 2018, Yototec combines frontier AI innovations, quant strategies, and fundamental research to turn market data into actionable insights, with a vision to replace traditional trading strategies with AI Agents that emulate human judgment.
+Founded in 2018, Yototec combines frontier AI innovations, quantitative methods and fundamentals research to turn market data into actionable insights, with a vision of transitioning to AI Agents to perform human-like investment research.